Can’t sleep at night but feel tired?

 Meet Sarah

-If you have trouble getting to sleep, waking in the night, waking-up too early or just not feeling rested after sleeping, then you might have insomnia.
+If you can’t sleep at night but feel tired during the day, you may have insomnia.
+This is when you have trouble getting to sleep, waking in the night, waking-up too early or just not feeling rested after sleeping.
+Sleep problems can be temporary but if they have been going on for more than 3 months it could be insomnia.

 Sleep is one of the three pillars of good physical and mental health – along with what we eat and moving our bodies.
 Insomnia means that we struggle to get enough good quality sleep, and it affects how we feel and function during the daytime.